BiAPoL/blog/docs/stefan_hahmann/elephant_server_installation_windows/readme.md

 Make sure that the checkbox for the Ubuntu distribution is checked:
 ![docker-wsl-integration.PNG](images/docker-wsl-integration.png)

-To check if Docker is running correctly with the WSL, you can run the following command in the Linux terminal:
+To check if Docker is running correctly with the WSL, you can run the following command from the console:

 ```console
 docker run hello-world